nherman21/INFO201_finalproject/README.md

 **What data-driven questions do you hope to answer about this domain (share at least 3)?**
 1) How does Spotify measure which songs are top songs for the year?
-Whenever a "qualified user" streams a song more than 30 seconds, Spotify indentifies the song as "played" and tracks how many times it is played.
-The "qualified user" is a anyone who creats a Spotify account and plays 5 artists. (https://screenrant.com/spotify-wrapped-2020-how-its-made-calculated/#:~:text=To%20power%20new%20elements%20such,at%20least%2030%20different%20songs.)
 2) How does Spotify create a personalized playlist for users?
-Spotify has an algorithm that groups the similar artist and music you played before in a same playlist. (https://edm.com/features/10-spotify-personalized-playlists)
 3) How does Spotify determine music trends in each music genre?

-Spotify classify genre thorugh extraction from data and audio frequency.
-Spotify identifies the X and Y amplitude of frequency of the audio and classify them in catogories. (https://towardsdatascience.com/breaking-spotifys-algorithm-of-music-genre-classification-31ecf8453af1)
+**Finding Data**
+1) Where did you download the data (e.g., a web URL)?**
+We downloaded the data from Kaggle https://www.kaggle.com/leonardopena/top50spotify2019.
+2) How was the data collected or generated?
+Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
+Data were stracted from: http://organizeyourmusic.playlistmachinery.com/ It was collected by Leonardo Henrique who is a Kaggle expert and data scientist.
+The website helps you organise your music over a wide range of properties.
+All you need to do is load your playlist into the website and it will categorise it over 14 track properties.
+The dataset has the properties of the top 50 streamed songs of 2021.
+3) How many observations (rows) are in your data?
+There are 50 rows in the data
+4) How many features (columns) are in the data?
+There are 10 columns
+5) What questions (from above) can be answered using the data in this dataset?
+How many songs are there?
+What are the top genre?
+How many artistst are there?